jaimetur/PhotoMigrator/help/08-immich-photos.md

   - If you want to create Albums for some specific subfolders you have two options:
     1. Move all the Albums subfolders into a `<INPUT_FOLDER>/<ALBUMS_FOLDER>` where , in this way the Tool will consider all the subfolders inside as an Album, and will create an Album in Immich Photos with the same name as the subfolder, associating all the assets inside to it.
     2. Use the complementary argument _**`-AlbFolder, --albums-folders <ALBUMS_FOLDER>`**_, in this way the Tool will create Albums also for each subfolder found in `<ALBUMS_FOLDER>` (apart from those found inside `<INPUT_FOLDER>/<ALBUMS_FOLDER>`)
-  - Add `--reuse-similar-existing-albums` if you want album uploads inside this flow to reuse conservatively normalized equivalent existing albums.
+  - Add `--reuse-similar-existing-albums` if you want album uploads inside this flow to treat equivalent names such as `Album`, `Album_1`, `Album (2)`, `New_Album`, `New Album`, and `New_Album 1` as the same reusable album family.
+  - On Immich, this flag also consolidates redundant variants into the preferred clean keeper and removes the old variants after the merge is confirmed.
 - **Example of use:**
   ```
   ./PhotoMigrator.bin --client=immich --upload-all ./MyLibrary
+  ./PhotoMigrator.bin --client=immich --upload-all ./MyLibrary --reuse-similar-existing-albums
   ```
   With this example, the Tool will connect to your Immich Photos account and process the folder ./MyLibrary and will upload all supported assets found on it, creating a new Album per each subfolder found within `./MyLibrary/<ALBUMS_FOLDER>` folder.